 He outlines two fundamental ways early-stage investing has been turned on its head during that decade — as well as one way his job as a venture investor has remained exactly the same.

-One of Ross’ earliest forays into VC was a gig at Kapor Capital, the firm founded by Mitch Kapor, the founder of Lotus and a game changer in the software industry of the ’80s.
+One of Ross’ earliest forays into VC was a gig at Kapor Capital, the firm founded by Mitch Kapor, the founder of Lotus and a game changer in the 1980s software industry.

 At the time, Mitch was independently investing in many early-stage startups.
 Today, we’d call him an angel investor.
 But, in the late 2000s, there was no name or norm for this kind of work.